Omentir

 The reason is response latency.
 A prospect replies with a question about integration or pricing on LinkedIn, and the thread sits unanswered for hours.
 By the time a sales rep reviews the message, the prospect's attention has shifted.

-To keep conversations moving, you must automate the drafting process.
-By using structured prompts in ChatGPT, you can classify incoming replies and generate personalized responses instantly.
+To keep conversations moving, automate the draft, not the send.
+Structured prompts in ChatGPT can classify incoming replies and generate personalized responses in seconds.

-Omentir integrates this response layer directly into your workspace.
-The platform reads incoming threads, scores buyer intent, and places draft messages in your review queue, allowing you to manage your inbox in minutes a day.
-Let's look at how to build these prompts.
+Omentir puts this response layer in your workspace.
+It reads incoming threads, scores buyer intent, and places draft messages in your review queue so you can work the inbox in minutes a day.

 The goal is not to make every reply automatic.
 The goal is to remove the blank-page problem.
 A good draft gives the human operator a strong starting point: the intent is classified, the likely next step is clear, and the response is short enough to send after a quick accuracy check.